mthuong/CX-FE-Assignments/src/question2/INSTRUCTIONS.md

 # Question 2

-## In this question, we want you to a function that union all overlapping items and produce an array of non overlapping items and unittest for it.
+## In this question, we want you to do a function that unions all overlapping items and produces an array of non-overlapping items, this question requires the unit test.

 For example: